solarsnake/coveralls-demo-ruby/README.md

 Coverage for your next Travis build will now appear in place of these instructions on the details page for your repo.

-Our is here:<br />
+Ours is here:<br />
 https://coveralls.io/github/afinetooth/coveralls-demo-ruby

-Yours URL will have the format:
+Your URL will have the format:

 ```
 https://coveralls.io/github/<your-github-username>/<your-github-repo-name>